rohit1910kmr/docsify_rk/README.md

 Overall, Docsify provides a straightforward and efficient way to create and maintain documentation websites, making it a popular choice for developers and projects of all sizes.

-# What it is
-Docsify generates your documentation website on the fly.
-Unlike GitBook, it does not generate static html files.
-Instead, it smartly loads and parses your Markdown files and displays them as a website.
-To start using it, all you need to do is create an index.html and deploy it on GitHub Pages.
-To help you solve this problem, I'd recommend a tool called docsify.
-Docsify is a simple and lightweight documentation generator.
-You can start using it without having any knowledge of JavaScript or React.
-Docsify comes with zero configuration, no statically built HTML files, multiple theme support, inbuilt plugin API, and full-text search support with a plugin.
-It also deploys on a wide range of platforms like GitHub pages, GitLab Pages, Firebase Netlify, Vercel, and others.
-I created a demo project to show you how to use it – the source code is available on GitHub.
-You can also check out the live demo site.

 # Features

+1. No statically
-No statically built HTML files
+2. built HTML files

-Simple and lightweight
+3. Simple and lightweight

-Smart full-text search plugin
+4. Smart full-text search plugin

-Multiple themes
+5. Multiple themes

-Useful plugin API
+6. Useful plugin API

-Emoji support
+7. Emoji support